santhoshkolloju/Cnn-Articles-Summarization-Pipeline-using-Dataset-API/README.md

 What problems tensorflow Dataset API can solve.

 1)CPU - GPU problem
-GPU doesnt have any memory all the data preparation happens in CPU.while the GPU finishes trainiing first batch of data it requests the CPU for next batch until CPU prepares the data GPU is idle . to solve this problem we can inturn in background process the data in CPU before GPU finishes the training of a batch.
+GPU doesnt have any memory all the data preparation happens in CPU.while the GPU finishes trainiing first batch of data and
+requests the CPU for next batch CPU is idle . to solve this problem we can inturn run the data processing as a background process  in CPU before GPU finishes the training a batch of data.

 <img src="https://github.com/santhoshkolloju/Cnn-Articles-Summarization-Pipeline-using-Dataset-API/blob/master/Screen%20Shot%202018-11-01%20at%204.57.58%20PM.png"/>